 3.)
-Cashiering may occur by order of the judicial Tribunal as a consequence of conviction in a disciplinary hearing.
+Cashiering may occur by order of the Judicial Tribunal in accordance with these by-laws.

 SECTION II.
 ELECTIONS

 1.)
-One point will be earned for each day’s participation at an approved event.
+One point will be earned for participation each day at an approved event.

-“Regulations for the Army of the Confederate States,“Regulations for the Army of the Confederate States, including the "Articles of War”"Articles of War”"Articles of War”"Articles of War”, and all other laws appertaining to the guidance of the Army – both Volunteer and Regular – as enacted by Congress from and published by authority of the War Department from 1861-1864, will govern the military affairs of the Company and nothing contrary to them will be enjoined or permitted.
+SECTION I. REGULATIONS"Regulations for the Army of the Confederate States", including the "Articles of War", and all other laws appertaining to guidance of the Army – for both volunteer and regular troops – as enacted by the Confederate States Congress and published by authority of the War Department, will govern the military affairs of this organization and nothing contrary to them will be enjoined or permitted.

 SECTION II.
 RANK